 You will learn evidence-based techniques to become happier, be more engaged in life, have more meaning and purpose, enjoy better personal and professional relationships and achieve more.

 Through encouragement from the course tutor, you will learn techniques that enable you to realise your full potential, as well assess their individual experiences within the context of positive psychology.
+Participation is important and the course asks for a lot of self-reflection.

 The part-time course is suitable for anyone who wishes to develop professionally or personally.
 It may be of particular relevance to those who mentor or coach or manage other people but is not limited to these people.